swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Add Wrapper Types in the Standard Library

-The has been some discussion of adding wrapper types to the Standard Library, such as an `@Atomic` wrapper, so as to facilitate certain APIs.
-For example, `@UnsafePointer` could be a very useful one, due to the way one accesses the `pointee` property of an `UnsafePointer` type:
+Adding wrapper types to the Standard Library has been discussed for types [such as `@Atomic`] and [`@Weak`](https://forums.swift.org/t/should-weak-be-a-type/34032), which would facilitate certain APIs.
+Another interesting Standard Library wrapper type could be `@UnsafePointer`, which would be quite useful, as access of the `pointee` property is quite common:

 ```swift
 let myPointer: UnsafePointer<UInt8> = ...